 The academic coursework is grounded in practice and is complemented by a concurrent nine-month internship in a local urban education policy setting.
 The program draws heavily on the urban education policy expertise of the Brown-based Annenberg Institute for School Reform.
 Collaborations with the Education Alliance, the A. Alfred Taubman Center for Public Policy and American Institutions, and other academic departments at Brown augment the practical and interdisciplinary aspects of the program.

-Admission requirements: A personal statement of three to five pages in length that connects to one's perspective and/or experience on urban educational and social issues, three letters of recommendation, and transcripts from all post-secondary institutions of attendance.
+Admission requirements: A personal statement not to exceed two single-spaced typewritten pages in length that connects to one's perspective and/or experience on urban educational and social issues, three letters of recommendation, and transcripts from all post-secondary institutions of attendance.
 Interviews may be necessary when additional information is needed.
 Prior professional experience or coursework in education is not required.

 GRE General: Required

 GRE Subject: Not required

 Application deadline: January 15 to be considered for merit scholarship awards and March 15 for all other applications